esther-poniatowski/Massi2022/README.md

 To study the implications of offline learning in spatial navigation, from rodents' behavior to robotics, this article investigated the role of several Reinforement Learning (RL) algorithms, by simulating artificial agents.
 The task of the agents mimicks the classical [Morris water maze task](http://www.scholarpedia.org/article/Morris_water_maze) [(Morris, 1981)](https://www.nature.com/articles/297681a0).
 The environment is defined by a circular maze, consistent with the original experimental paradigm in terms of environment/robot size ratio.
 The goal of the task is to navigate the environment until reaching the rewarded location, starting from a fixed initial point.
 Agents learn over 50 trials, and the reward location is changed at the middle of the simulation (trial 25).
 In this robotic framework, the task is a Markov decision problem (MDP), where agents visit discrete states, using a finite set of discrete actions.

-The learning performances of the agents are tested here in two main conditions:
+The learning performances of the agents are tested here in two conditions:
 - *Deterministic environment*: In this version of the task, any action a performed in a given state always leads the agent to the same arrival state (with probability 1).
 - *Stochastic environment*: In this version of the task, performing action in a given state can lead to distinct possible arrival state (non-null probabilities for several states).